gavynriebau/DemoChartsBug/README.md

 The values contained within the `ChartDataSet`, along with their indexes, are printed in the bottom right of figure 2.

+The overall result is that the `entriesForXValue` func returns an empty array and the chart highlighting / selection fails for that tap.

 ![Stack](./imgs/bug_entries_for_xvalue_func.png)

 _**Figure 2**: Call stack showing where filtering goes wrong_